XRPLF/xrpl-dev-portal/content/gateway_guide.md

 * Use the `LastLedgerSequence` parameter.
 (Ripple-REST and ripple-lib do this by default.)
 * Resubmit a transaction if it has not appeared in a validated ledger whose sequence number is less than or equal to the transaction's `LastLedgerSequence` parameter.

-For additional information, consult the guide to [Reliable Transaction Submission](reliable_tx.html)
+For additional information, consult the [Reliable Transaction Submission](reliable_tx.html) guide.

 ## ripple.txt and host-meta ##